LAST UPDATED – 10/21/22 – Top Things to See in the United States

 32. Canyonlands and Arches National Parks

-Southern Utah is a hot spot for outdoor enthusiasts and for breathtaking landscapes in the United States.
+Southern Utah is a hot spot for outdoor enthusiasts and for breathtaking landscapes in the United States, which is why it is home to more than a few of the top things to see in the United States.
 One of the most popular spots in Southern Utah for tourists is undoubtedly the Moab area in Southeastern Utah.
 The city of Moab is located in very close proximity to Arches and Canyonlands National Parks, which makes it the perfect hub for visitors to use to explore these amazing public lands.

 While Arches National Park is famous for the roughly 2,000 naturally formed sandstone arches that can be found inside the park, Canyonlands National Park is known for its miles-and-miles of slot canyons and stunning vistas.
 If you are an outdoor enthusiast and want to enjoy some of the most beautiful landscapes that America has to offer, flying into Salt Lake City, Utah and making the 4-hour drive south for a stay in Moab might be just what you are looking for.
 To help you plan your trip, I have included links to my Arches and Canyonlands National Parks Visitor Guides for you to review below.